dunderhay/CCTV-v380-pro/README.md

   <img width="70%" src="images/speed-bus-loop.gif" />
 </p>

-This concept has also been used in several heist movies, where the camera is watching some valuable items (a bank vault filled with jewels or something) and the bad guys are able to loop the video footage to appear as normal while they steal said valuable items.
+This concept has also been used in several heist movies, where the camera is watching some valuable items (a bank vault or something valuable) and the bad guys are able to loop the video footage to appear as normal while they steal said valuable items.
 A quick demo of a real-world attack is shown below.

 [![real-poc](https://img.youtube.com/vi/Ocv1Sp3wJNQ/0.jpg)](https://www.youtube.com/watch?v=Ocv1Sp3wJNQ)

 But why does this even matter?
 These cameras are just watching useless things like someone's backyard right?
+According to the Macro-Video technologies website; these cameras are widely used in banks, stores factories, and so on.

 <p align="center">
   <img src="images/v380-uses.png" />
 </p>

+As mentioned earlier, these devices are also often rebranded and sold by different vendor.
+In this instance, the v380 is also commonly sold as a baby monitor.

 ### No Authentication Required on LAN
 While the cameras require authentication when viewing the video stream remotely (via a relay server), if an attacker has local network access, it's possible to connect to the IP camera via RTSP directly without needing credentials.